WalletWasabi/WasabiDoc/docs/FAQ/FAQ-GeneralBitcoinPrivacy.md

 Instead, if you prefer to use some dedicated hardware solutions, these are some of the most reliable projects:
 - [RaspiBlitz](https://github.com/rootzoll/raspiblitz), a DIY project based on the Raspberry platform
 - [RaspiBolt](https://raspibolt.org/), another Raspberry DIY node
 - [nix-bitcoin](https://nixbitcoin.org/), a collection of Nix packages and NixOS modules
 - [Nodl](https://www.nodl.eu/), works out of the box and runs on a powerful Rockchip CPU
 - [myNode](https://mynodebtc.com/), a DIY project with optional paid versions
+- [Start9](https://start9.com/), a project making it easy to run your own server(s)

 ### Why is it important to use a new address for every payment?